 - Pass certification/licensing exams

-- Enter the workforce with job-ready skills
+- Enter the workforce with skills aligned to your program

 High-Demand Trades in Wyoming